Also known as:

 Education and training

-To become a vehicle body builder, you usually have to complete a vehicle body builder apprenticeship.
-The apprenticeship usually takes 42 months to complete and is available as a school-based apprenticeship.
+To become a vehicle body builder you usually need to undertake a vehicle body builder or panel beating apprenticeship.
+The apprenticeships usually take 42 to 48 months to complete and are available as a school-based apprenticeships.

 Apprenticeships and traineeships